mslinn/sinatra-warden-example/README.md

 end
 ~~~

-## Starting The App
+## Starting The Webapp

-As @Celandir has pointed out, this app uses the [Sinatra modular-style](http://www.sinatrarb.com/intro.html#Modular%20vs.%20Classic%20Style) app.
-To run a modular app we use a file named `config.ru` (the "ru" stands for rackup).
+As `@Celandir` has pointed out, this webapp uses the [Sinatra modular-style](http://www.sinatrarb.com/intro.html#Modular%20vs.%20Classic%20Style) app.
+To run a modular app, we use a file named `config.ru` (the `ru` stands for rackup).

+This webapp predefines userid `admin` with password `admin`.

-There are two ways to run this app.
+There are two ways to run this webapp.

-### rackup
+### Rackup

-When you've ran `bundle install` you'll get a program named 'rackup' which will run the app on port 9292 by default.
-You need to run "rackup" with the config.ru file, as such:
+When you've run `bundle install` you'll get a program named `rackup` which will run the webapp on port 9292 by default.
+You need to run `rackup` with the `config.ru` file, like this:

 ~~~bash
 $ rackup